-Review: This is what it's like using the most repairable phone ever made
+Fairphone 3 review: Sustainability requires sacrifices

 Some companies have addressed the ideas of reduction and reuse in different ways.
 Apple's iOS devices regularly receive software updates for four or even five years after they are introduced, encouraging or rewarding people who hold on to the phones, pass them down, or resell them.
 The company also has a respectable device recycling program, and it proudly points out its environmental efforts whenever it can.

-Other companies like Google have made efforts to introduce recyclable or sustainable materials into their products (like the mesh covering on the Nest Mini speaker), or biodegradable or compostable components like those found in Pela phone cases.
+Other companies like Google have made efforts to introduce recyclable or sustainable materials into their products (like the mesh covering on the Nest Mini speaker), or biodegradable or compostable components like those found in some of the best environmentally-friendly phone accessories.

-The Fairphone story is quite different to most others in the tech space.
+The Fairphone story is quite different from most others in the tech space.
 It first started out as a social awareness campaign and only later morphed into a for-profit company.
 While of course it wants to sell phones and make money, Fairphone sees itself as a leader in trying to tackle sustainability issues from multiple fronts, including:

 - Sourcing the raw materials and minerals from mines and distributors that practice fair trade and fair labor practices (not to mention doing so in the most environmentally responsible way possible).